Edison0341/holbertonschool-web_back_end/ES6_basic/README.md

-This is the README file for ES^ basic projects
+This is the README file for ES6 basics